How do I earn points?

 If you’re playing in a one vs. all format, you get a point for each of your active teams wins each week which gets added to your season total.
 Earn more TOTAL points during the season than the other players and you win the regular season.

 We should note that Week 14 scoring includes the five (5) regular season games and the nine (9) conference championship games.
 Points are awarded to winning teams just as they are during the regular season.
 It is also important to note that we are not including the five games during "Week 0" (8/26) or the 12/0 Army-Navy game whatsoever, as this is the only game played in Week 15.

 How do I invite more players after I initially set up the league?

 You can do this in a couple ways.
 The easiest way is to personally email the new players with your league name and password.
 Have them come to the site and search for your league name and enter the league password when prompted.
 Otherwise, log in and find your specific league using the drop down list on the right side of the page.
 Click on the Commish tab, then click Invite Players in the left hand navigation.
 Type in the email address(es) of the new players and hit Invite Players near the bottom of the page.

 How does the post-season work?

 Simple.
 You keep the same roster of teams through the post-season that you’ve had since the trade deadline.
-You earn points when teams on your roster win bowl games: earn one point per win for a regular bowl game; two points per win for a playoff semifinal game (Peach and Fiesta Bowl in 2016); three points if your team wins the National Championship Game.
+You earn points when teams on your roster win bowl games: earn one point per win for a regular bowl game; two points per win for a playoff semifinal game (Rose and Suger Bowl in 2017); three points if your team wins the National Championship Game.

 If you are in a one vs. all format, the points you earn in the playoffs are added to the regular season total and a champion will be crowned.